 - And finally, the client must ensure that all parties, including QA have signed off.

 Keep in mind that failures are to be expected during this process so that any problems can be corrected before going live.
-The validation process ensures that the Electronic Data Capture system works as intended and meets all requirements for use in both clinical research and other applications.
+The validation process ensures that the EDC system works as intended and meets all requirements for use in both clinical research and other applications.

 Once all requirements have been met, the EDC can be considered validated.
 This validation process is critical as it ensures that the data gathered by the EDC is of the highest quality, accuracy, and reliability.

 Ready to leave the hassles of paper-based data collection behind?
-Join our upcoming webinar on “Making the Switch: From Paper to EDC” and learn how electronic data capture (EDC) can transform your research.
+Explore our collection of resources for “Making the Switch: From Paper to EDC” and learn how electronic data capture (EDC) can transform your research.